A Double Dose of 2A Good News

 Chapters

 2. 00:57Higbie v.
-James: NY Concealed Carry Challenge
+James NY Concealed Carry Challenge

-3. 01:42New York Licensing Statutory Framework Explained
+3. 01:42New York Licensing Statutory Framework

-5. 02:45Defenses Used to Avoid Merits of Legal Cases
+5. 02:45Defenses Raise Roadblocks to Avoid Merits

-7. 04:20Standing and As-Applied Challenges in NY
+7. 04:20Standing Facial and As Applied Challenges

-8. 05:15Historical Analogues for NY Restrictions Failed
+8. 05:15Historical Analogues to Justify Restrictions Failed

-9. 06:56Florida Commissioner of Agriculture v.
+9. 06:56Florida Commissioner Agriculture v.
 Attorney General

-10. 07:39Cannabis Users as 'The People' Under the Constitution
+10. 07:39Cannabis Users Being Law Abiding, 'The People'

 11. 08:29Federal Government's 'Pothead' Argument Fails